 General comments:

-This section relates to opening, quarterly and annual submission of information for individual entities.
+This section relates to annual submission of information for individual entities.

 In particular, S.28.01 is to be submitted by insurance and reinsurance undertakings other than insurance undertakings engaged in both life and non-life insurance activity.
 These undertakings shall submit S.28.02 instead.